.png)

 s. f.
 Co Quality of the person who acts with courage and determination in risky or difficult situations.

 In the Colombian Caribbean, the adjective "berraca" describes a woman who is resourceful and brave.
-She solves challenging problems/situations out of her skills, effort, hard work and intelligence.
+She solves challenging problems/situations with her skills, effort, and hard work.